nopnop2002/esp-idf-ssd1306/README.md

 # 128x64 ESP32C3

-There are no markings anywhere.
+There are no manufacturer or model number markings anywhere.
 I don't know where the TFT's RESET pin is connected.

 <img width="864" height="576" alt="Image" src="https://github.com/user-attachments/assets/4776197e-dd3a-4769-8ec3-85bb088fc66a" />